w3ngm0/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

 > Your answer here
->Code styles following PEP 8 style guide are used in SenseHat.
+>The code styles follows the PEP 8 style guide, which is a standard Python style guide used
+> for writing clean, readable and consistent Python code.
+> Yes it is likely that smiley.py code is using the same code style following PEP 8 because
+> both SenseHat and smiley.py are written in Python and PEP 8 is the widely accepted style
+> guide for Python programming.
+> Another reason is because it is developed and maintained by professional developers and it
+> is Raspberry Pi's Foundation ecosystem it will always aim to set or follow the guidelines
->
+> for best practices.

 2. List three aspects of this convention you see applied in the code.

 > Your answer here
-> 1. Use of 4-space indentation and no tabs.
+> 1. Proper Indentation : Use of 4-space indentation and no tabs, as per recommended by PEP 8.
-> 2. Use of docstrings: both multiline and single line
-> 3. Use of regular comments
-> 4. Using pythons default UTF-8 or ASCII encodings
+> 2. Naming conventions : Constant such as WHITE,GREEN, RED, YELLOW and BLANK written in all
+     > uppercase letters clearly written as CONSTANTS.
+> 3. Method Naming with Snake Case : using lowercase letters separated by underscores
+     > (snake_case), as recommended by PEP 8 for functions and method names.
+Example:
+     > (dim_display)

 3. Give two examples of organizational documentation in the code.

 > Your answer here
-> Docstrings
+> Docstrings: The code uses multi-line docstrings which is an example of organizational
+> documentation for methods to describe their purpose and parameters of method.
+> The format is not fully complete since it's missing some details
+> like :return or :param tags.
+Docstrings provide basic understanding of what the methods do
+> Example of docstring used in smiley.py from line 32:
-> Comments
+> def dim_display(self, dimmed=True):
+> """Set SenseHat's light intensity..."")
+> Comments (Inline): Inline comments are present in the code to explain specific sections of
+> what the code is doing.
+Comments are another example of organizational documentation that
+> help clarify the functionality and purpose of different blocks for readers or other
->
+> developers.
+> Example of a comment from line 14 from smiley.py : # We have encapsulated the SenseHat object

 ### Identifying and understanding classes